 The FunKID exhibits a pulse response about 5.5 times larger than the standard KID.
-This value is lower than the prediction of 8 derived assuming identical electrical conditions.
-However, by correcting this estimate using Eq.~\ref{eq:gain} with the measured ratios of quality factors and kinetic inductance fractions (approximately 0.53 and 1.21, respectively), we obtain a gain of around 5.1, similar to measurements.
 The decay times $\tau_d$ of the FunKID and KID are about 0.15\,ms and 0.45 \,ms, respectively.
 The smaller decay time of the FunKID is in line with the smaller internal quality factor~\cite{calder2}.
 The rise times $\tau_{\mathrm{rise}}$ amount to around 12\,$\mathrm{\mu s}$ and 20\,$\mathrm{\mu s}$, respectively.
-These are significantly higher than the respective ring times (see Tab~\ref{tab:table1}).
-In addition, the rise time of the FunKID is higher than the QPs diffusion time scale $\tau_{\mathrm{diff}} \simeq 4\,\mathrm{\mu s}$ previously defined.
-It seems reasonable that in both cases the rise times of the pulses are dominated by the phonon absorption time $\tau_{\mathrm{ph}}$~\cite{phonon_imaging, eta_phonon}, which can be faster in the case of the FunKID due to its higher phonon collection efficiency.
+These are significantly \rev{longer} than the respective ring times (see Tab~\ref{tab:table1}).
+It is reasonable to believe that in both cases the rise times of the pulses are dominated by the phonon \rev{arrival time} $\tau_{\mathrm{ph}}$~\cite{ eta_phonon}.